-- First, we check for infestations and identify the species of termite by looking for signs such as mud tunnels.
+- First, we check for infestations and identify the species by looking for signs of termites such as mud tunnels.

 - We then prepare and apply a liquid or foaming agent which kills termites on contact and prevents further termites from entering your property.